aldrxc/aldrxc/README.md

 - 👋 Hi, I’m @aldrxc!
-- 👀 I’m interested in programming, gaming, kdramas
+- 👀 I’m interested in programming, gaming, netflixx
-- 🌱 I’m graduated from a local polytechnic in singapore, studying media & IT
+- 🌱 I graduated from a local polytechnic in singapore, studying media & IT
 <!--- 📫 How to reach me ...
 --->
 <!---